Stat386-Fall-2025/01-setup/README.md

 3. Sign into GitHub through VS Code by clicking on the "GitHub" icon on the left most toolbar and clicking "Sign in". (*Note: You will first need to sign up for a [GitHub](https://github.com) account if you don't have one already*.)

 ---
+### 4. Quarto
+1. Download and install Quarto from the official [website](https://quarto.org/docs/get-started/)
+2. Verify installation
+    * Open a terminal or Git Bash and type
+    ```quarto check```
+    * You should see a summary confirming that Quarto is installed and integrated with VS Code and Jupyter
+3. (Optional but recommended) Install the Quarto VS Code Extension
+    * Search for "Quarto" in the VS Code Extensions tab and click "install"

+---
 ---
 ## Setup Github
 1. Create a [Github](https://github.com/) account (if you haven't already done so)